Government shutdown information

 Federal agencies that are fully or partially shut down would most likely not be supporting internal reviews, peer reviews or award issuance.
 All award setup operations will continue in the KU Office of Research to process any agency-issued award actions.
 If you have questions about an expected award, please contact Alicia Reed at amreed@ku.edu.

-If you have written notice from your program officer/director about an award but have not yet received the funding notice, please discuss requesting a provisional award with your department chair or center director.
-Provisional accounts will still be considered on a case-by-case basis but may be riskier since the duration of a potential shutdown and how agencies will fund preliminarily awarded projects is unknown at this time.
+If you have recent (after Jan.
+20, 2025) written notice from your program officer/director about an award but have not yet received the funding notice, please discuss requesting a provisional award with your department chair or center director.
+The impacts of current executive orders on federal agencies make provisional accounts higher risk, but if work must occur, a provisional account is still the best option to ensure the continuity of sponsored award activities.
+Provisional accounts will still be considered on a case-by-case basis, taking into account the additional risk contributed by unknown factors, including the duration of a potential shutdown and how agencies will fund preliminarily awarded projects.
+Due to the unique circumstances, partial provisionals to allow for a limited scope of activity will be considered.

 During a federal government shutdown, work supported by federal assistance agreements (grants and cooperative agreements) may continue, as these types of awards are funded on approved authorizations (existing agency funding).
 Work on federal contracts and subcontracts (federal flow through) may be halted via “stop work” orders, depending on the agency’s funding methodology and scope of work.
 Notices to impacted investigators and administrative units will be provided if work must stop.